Your News Source

 From the outset, the college acted decisively—and prematurely.

-Evidence developed during the investigation showed that AACC relied on false or unsupported accusations to justify Beatty’s initial suspension.
+Evidence developed during the investigation showed that AACC relied on false or unsupported accusations to justify Reb Beatty’s initial suspension.
 Those accusations, that Beatty was involved in a romantic relationship with a student and were serious enough to derail a career, were later found not to be substantiated by the facts.

 Instead of correcting course, investigative records show that AACC repeatedly violated its own policies and procedures, deviations that occurred not once, but multiple times over the course of the process.
-Those violations, Beatty argued—and documentation supports—were aimed at keeping the college positioned to terminate him regardless of what the evidence ultimately showed.
+Those violations, Beatty argued – and documentation supports – were aimed at keeping the college positioned to terminate him regardless of what the evidence ultimately showed.

 After an investigation spanning more than a year, the final determination was clear: Beatty was found not responsible for the accusations that led to his suspension.

 Despite the “not responsible” finding, Anne Arundel Community College did not reinstate Beatty.
 It did not publicly acknowledge that its suspension was based on flawed accusations.
-It did not explain how a case that failed on the merits justified a professor’s removal.
+Instead, the college shifted strategy—from discipline to damage control.
+During the process, Beatty sued.

 Faced with litigation that threatened to expose its internal decision-making, AACC chose not to defend its actions before a jury.
 Instead, it entered into a settlement agreement requiring Beatty to dismiss the lawsuit with prejudice, permanently barring judicial review of the college’s conduct.